ablyss74/docker_stuff/qjackctl docker container.md

-### Close qjackctl, but DO NOT exit the container terminal without saving container first!..
+### Close qjackctl, but DO NOT exit the container terminal without saving container first!
 See next step.

 ### Save the docker container - So we do not have to repeat all the steps again we need to save the docker container.
 >sudo docker ps